tlamadon/blm-replicate/README.txt

     estimations for the STATIC version of the model
 -   inst/server/estimation-dynamic.r contains code that runs the different estimations for the DYNAMIC version of the model.
--   inst/server/fig-blm.R contrains functions that generate all of the FIGURES AND TABLES in the paper.
+-   inst/server/fig-blm.R contains functions that generate all of the FIGURES AND TABLES in the paper.